Vishnu7025/Todo-app-using-Mongodb/README.md

 ## 🚀 About Me
-I’m a Python | Django developer based in Trivandrum, Kerala, curious to learn more about developing scalable distributed systems, loves problem solving and cares about writing readable as well as maintainable code.
+I’m a Python | Django developer based in Trivandrum, Kerala, curious to learn more about developing systems, loves problem solving and cares about writing readable as well as maintainable code.

 ## Connect Django to MongoDB